31 July, 2010

 Assumptions

 The plan will be driven by "assumptions" such as rates of return, inflation, taxation rates, retirement age(s) and life expectancy.
-When you begin deal with retirement and taxation regimes in more than one country, and try to optimise opportunities and defer costs, then the exercise becomes appreciably more complicated.
+When you begin to deal with retirement and taxation regimes in more than one country, and try to optimise opportunities and defer costs, then the exercise often becomes appreciably more complicated than those applicable to purely domestic clients.

 Taxation Issues

-Tax issues will normally form an intrinsic part of any plan - both from the perspective of tax minimisation and as driver for the type of investment product that might be chosen.
-Planning on the basis of multiple, often overlapping, tax and fiscal regimes is the norm with expatriates -even for those returning to Australia.
+Tax issues will normally form an intrinsic part of any plan - both from the perspective of tax minimisation and as a driver for the type of investment product that might be chosen.
+Planning on the basis of multiple, often overlapping, tax and fiscal regimes is the norm with expats - even for those returning to Australia.

 Superannuation and Retirement Planning